Dave PhillipsDirector, WestEd

 Leslie FoxPart C TA Coordinator, WestEd

-Leslie Fox PhD, is the program director for Early Intervention, Resilience and Inclusion at WestEd.
+Leslie Fox, PhD, is the Director for Early Childhood Intervention, Mental Health & Inclusion at WestEd.
 She is responsible for project development and oversight of cross-sector early childhood policies and practices intended to improve learning, health and developmental outcomes for infants, toddlers and preschoolers.
 Dr. Fox joined WestEd after working at the US Department of Education’s Office of Special Education Programs where she provided monitoring and technical assistance to state agencies implementing the Individuals with Disabilities Education Act (IDEA).
 Dr. Fox has over 20 years of experience as an early intervention specialist working in birth to eight IDEA programs.

 Tom MunkTool and Products Lead, Westat